Without Moral Constraints, Sexuality Ruins Our Social Fabric

 While pedophilia remains a horror to most reasonable Americans, it is actually implicated in the flawed reasoning of the sexual liberation movement, as Morse mentions.
 The logical consequences of the ideology of the sexual revolution prioritize sexual desire above the sanctity of human persons and relationships.
 When desire goes untethered from moral constraints and loses its relational meaning, there is literal hell to pay for it.
 The fallout has devastated millions.
 More broadly speaking, as the late philosopher Dallas Willard remarks, “Individual desire has come to be the standard and rule of everything.”
 If sexual desire is preeminent, then even the desire to associate sexually with children will somehow become a “right.”
 The idea of children being utterly separate from the adult world of sexuality becomes untenable.
 Having the “right” to pedophilia overlooks the rights of children to remain safe, cared for, and protected from those who would harm them for their own pleasure.

-Many proponents of sexual liberation would, of course, be horrified if pedophilia becomes more normalized in society.
+Most proponents of sexual liberation would, of course, be horrified if pedophilia becomes more normalized in society.
 It’s important, however, to understand the implications of this unchecked view of sexual desire.
 If left to itself, mixed up desires like these can end up destroying lives.
 They already have to horrific degrees.
-The argument against this flawed view of sexuality is evident.
 If sex is primarily about pleasure and the entitlements of the self, and not about marriage and family, then the boundaries for its proper use become increasingly fluid.